adderbyte/Conversational_AI/README.md

 ---------------------------
 #### Conversational AI
 ---------------------------
-The aim of this project is to deploy a conversational AI developed using [RASA library] (https://rasa.com/docs/rasa/core/slots/) in  flask environment.
+The aim of this project is to deploy a conversational AI developed using   [RASA](ttps://rasa.com/docs/rasa/core/slots/) in  flask environment.
 The models are pretrained and are loaded  in flask api to power the conversation.
 Using this approach queries from the web interface are answered.

 ---------------------------
 #### Conversational AI